apache/incubator-datalab/USER_GUIDE.md

 - timezone - your time zone;
 - repeat on - days when scheduler should be active;
 - possibility to synchronize notebook scheduler with computational schedulers;
-- possibility not to stop notebook in case of running job on Spark Standalone.
+- possibility not to stop notebook in case of running job on Standalone Apache Spark cluster.

 <p align="center">
     <img src="doc/notebook_scheduler.png" alt="Notebook scheduler" width="400">